Pljevlja: Transport

+Education

+The first educational life began at the Monastery of the Holy Trinity, as well as in Muslim schools madrasas and rushdiyes, and in the mosques themselves.

+The school in the monastery has been working continuously since the 16th century.

+Rushdiyes worked from the end of the 16th to the end of the 18th century.
+The first elementary school in Pljevlja started working in 1823.

+A very important date in the history of education in Pljevlja is the opening of Tanasije Pejatović Gymnasium, on 17 September 1901.
+The first manager was Tanasije Pejatović (until then the substitute of Skopje Gymnasium) and the teacher - Stevan Samardžić (until then a teacher in Nova Varoš).
+Enrollment lasted until 5 November 1901.
+44 male and 16 female students entered the first mixed high school class; within the gymnasium, an all-female Workers' School with 26 girls began its work.
+From 22 November other teachers also started to work for the department.
+The gymnasium, however, soon completely burned on 30 October 1904, and with it all its archives.
+The gymnasium was rebuilt and is still working today.

+There are three elementary and two highschools in Pljevlja.

 Culture

 Culture and education are all present throughout history of Pljevlja and its region.
 The first educational life, churches and monasteries, as well as in the mosques some time later.
 Monastery of the Holy Trinity is the richest treasury of cultural and spiritual life of the Orthodox Christians from the Middle Ages to the present times.
 The school in the Holy Trinity Monastery has been working continuously since the 16th century.
 In 1823, a primary school in Pljevlja started working.
 The school in Dovolja monastery worked since the 18th century.
 The very important date in the history of education in Pljevlja is the opening of the Pljevaljska Gymnasium in 1901.
 The Heritage Museum Pljevlja is a treasure trove of rich historical and cultural heritage of the city and region.

 Main features of the town include: